boslab/fungi-barcodes/README.md

 todo:
 The bands weren't great.
-So I should PCR it again with half the volume and a hifh-fidelity master mix.
+So I should PCR it again with half the volume and a high-fidelity master mix.
 Then I can use double the normal amount in the gel.
 This will really overload the beads or I can find another purification method.